-The new UK taxation exemption elective for overseas trading branches of UK businesses allows for a choice between loss relief (and taxation on profits), with double tax relief, and exclusion for profits and losses.
+The new UK taxation exemptio for overseas trading branches of UK businesses allows for a choice between loss relief (and taxation on profits), with double tax relief, and exclusion for profits and losses.

 From July 2009, dividends were exempted completely from tax in almost all cases.
-The exemption, which is 100 percent, is not limited to deductions for expenses.
-There is also no minimum or holding tax rate.
+The exemption, which is 100 percent, is not limited to deductions for expenses, and there is also no minimum or holding tax rate.

 The UK taxation system offers generous tax rules regarding interest expense and no restrictions for funding overseas investments.

-The UK has over 100 countries covered by its network of treaties.
-The UK has pursued a long-standing policy of reducing withholding taxes on royalties and interest to zero in all its treaties.
+The UK has over 100 countries covered by its network of treaties, and has pursued a long-standing policy of reducing withholding taxes on royalties and interest to zero in all its treaties.
 The UK is also keen to negotiate a broad range of tax information exchange agreements or provisions in full dual tax treaties.
-The UK actively participates in the OECD.

 NO DIVIDEND WITHHOLDING TAX IS APPLICABLE IN THE UK, REGARDLESS OF WHERE THE RECIPIENT IS LOCATED.